pekrau/notebook/README.md

 # notebooks

-Simple app for personal notes on your local machine using your browser as interface.
-Partially inspired by Obsidian.
+Simple app for personal notes in your file system using your browser as interface.
+Inspired by Obsidian.

 ## Features